 Q: When was Charles Young Buffalo Soldiers National Monument created?

-A: Charles Young Buffalo Soldiers National Monument was established when President Barack Obama exercised the authority vested in him, under Section 2 of The Antiquities Act, on March 25th, 2013.
-Click here to read the full Presidential Proclamation.
+A: Charles Young Buffalo Soldiers National Monument was established when President Barack Obama exercised the authority vested in him, under Section 2 of The 1906 Antiquities Act, on March 25th, 2013.
+Read the full Presidential Proclamation.
 The 1906 Antiquities Act gives Unites States Presidents the authority to protect and preserve public lands by placing them aside as national monuments.

 Q: Where did the name "Buffalo Soldiers" originate?